spraakbanken/sparv/docs/user-manual/corpus-configuration.md

         - s
 ```

+This works because annotators requiring sentence annotations as input rely on the `<sentence>` class, rather than being
+tied to a specific module's sentence annotation.

 > [!ATTENTION]
-> Ensure that Sparv recognizes `s` as an annotation imported from your corpus data.
-This is achieved by
+>
+> To be able to use annotations from your source data as input for annotators, Sparv first needs to be informed about
+> their existence.
+For XML data, this is achieved by listing the relevant elements in the `xml_import.elements` section
-> listing `s` under `xml_import.elements`, as shown in the example above.
+> of your configuration file, as shown in the example above.
+>
+> Note that only annotations intended as input for annotators need to be listed in `xml_import.elements`, not when
+> merely passing them through to the output.

 ## Annotation Presets